First Aid: Chest Pains

 What to Do

-- Call the doctor whenever your child has ongoing chest pain.
+- Call the doctor if your child has ongoing chest pain.

 - trouble breathing or rapid breathing